 And yes, the “old wives” were correct; it plays a role in immune health and can help with colds and sniffles by clearing mucus, opening respiratory pathways and providing easily digested nutrition.

-Oh, and it’s a great way to use up all those vegetable scraps and leftover bones after a Sunday roast.
+It’s a great way to use up all those vegetable scraps and leftover bones after a Sunday roast.
 No waste at its finest!

 From homemade hearty soups, risottos, winter casseroles or even just a simple warming anti-inflammatory drink, its uses and health benefits are endless.

-My Basic Homemade broth (Chicken or Veggie) Recipe
+My Basic Homemade Broth (Chicken or Veggie) Recipe

 I don’t like to use carrots as I prefer my basic broth not to have a sweetness to it.
 I prefer a “salty” flavoursome broth as a base.